AdrianHu99/NOTES/git-github/Commands.md

 ##### git diff
     after git diff, you can save the diff file: git diff sha1 sha2 > aaa.diff then you can do git apply aaa.diff to add the difference to your branch

+### commit

+##### accidentally staged a file change in a commit, how to remove it from commit?
+    git reset --soft HEAD^
+    git reset HEAD pathToThatFile
+    git commit -c ORIG_HEAD